DUNE-DAQ/appfwk/docs/README.md

   // ...and then set the other members which take per-configuration values...
 }
 ```
 This of course raises the question: what _is_ `mydaqmodule::Conf`?
 It's a `struct`, but rather than being manually written the code for it is generated by the DUNE DAQ build system itself, using a `jsonnet` file as input.
 It's in the `jsonnet` file that the logical contents of the struct are defined; an example of this type of file can be found [here](https://github.com/DUNE-DAQ/listrev/blob/develop/schema/listrev/randomdatalistgenerator.jsonnet).
-Further details are beyond the scope of appfwk documentation and are instead covered in the [daq-cmake documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-cmake/).
+This approach allows automatic compile-time checks on the variable (here `mydaqmodule::Conf`) retrieved by the module, reducing the workload on the implementor of `do_conf`.
+Note also that in fact many functions in a DAQ module, including `init`, can use JSON as input to control their actions, not just `do_conf`.
+Further details on the generation of code from `jsonnet` files are beyond the scope of appfwk documentation and are instead covered in the [daq-cmake documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-cmake/).

 ### The `do_start` function

 Most DAQ modules are designed to loop over some sort of repeated action when the DAQ enters the running state, and it's in the `do_start` function that this repeated action begins.
-A very common idiom for the `do_start` function is, "Set an atomic boolean stating that we're now in the running state, and then start one or more threads which perform actions in loops which they break out of if they see that the atomic boolean indicates we're no longer in the running state".
+A very common technique for the `do_start` function is, "Set an atomic boolean stating that we're now in the running state, and then start one or more threads which perform actions in loops which they break out of if they see that the atomic boolean indicates we're no longer in the running state".

 While it's of course possible to accomplish this using the existing concurrency facilities provided by the C++ Standard Library, the appfwk package itself provides a class, `ThreadHelper`, which makes this easier. `ThreadHelper` is covered in detail [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/ThreadHelper-Usage-Notes/); when in use the `do_start` function can be as simple as follows:
 ```